ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 **Supporting management decisions** - If you know how much habitat area affects population size, you can make informed recommendations about reserve design.

-## Some Terminology
+## Terminology

 Before we dive in, let's get our vocabulary straight.
 Different fields use different terms for the same things, which can be confusing.

-**The thing you're trying to predict or explain:**
+**Target variable**
-- Target variable, response variable, dependent variable, outcome
+- You can also call it response variable, dependent variable, outcome
+- The variable you're trying to predict or explain
 - We usually call it **y**
 - Examples: species richness, biomass, survival rate, carbon flux

-**The things you use to make predictions:**
+**independent variables**
-- Predictors, features, independent variables, explanatory variables
+- Can also be termed predictors, features, independent variables, explanatory variables
+- The variable you use to make predictions or explain target variables
 - We call these **x** (or x₁, x₂, etc. when there are several)
 - Examples: temperature, precipitation, soil pH, elevation